 Day One: Machame Gate to Machame Camp

-It was very hot, and I had packed far too much in my daysack, and so this first day was a struggle.
-I had prepared with so much hiking and gymming, but I found it difficult still, due to the heat.
-Porters were almost running on up the mountain carrying huge packs.
+It was very hot, and I had packed far too much in my daysack, meaning this first day was a struggle.
+I found it difficult as if there’s one climate I hate walking in, it’s the heat.
+Our porterson the other hand, were all but running up the mountain carrying huge packs.
 Super humans, I swear!

 We reached the Machame Camp, took the standard photo under the sign and headed over to our campsite.
 The porters brought us a bowl of warm water to wash off and we then went in to our mess tent in time for tea and popcorn before dinner.
-The fellow Brits I climbed with taught me how to play the card game named shithead (thanks, guys!) before we had a briefing on plans for the next day from Mzui, our other guide, and then bed.
+We Brits had a quick game of shithead, before a briefing on plans for the next day from Mzui, our other guide, and then bed.

 I felt very nervous about the days ahead based on Day 1, but actually all was to be well.